Drinks in Turkey: 5 drinks that Turks love

 While it can easily be made at home, it is also easily available in containers on the go.

 So what is it?
-Ayran is a yogurt-based drink.
+Ayran is a refreshing Turkish, yogurt-based drink.
 It is combined with water and a touch of salt to make a refreshing and rejuvenating drink.

-Sometimes you will find Basil, Oregano, or Mint added to the Ayran for a slightly different flavor.
+Throughout Turkey, you will find this drink in its standard form, but you can also find it with Basil, Oregano, or Mint added for a slightly different flavor.

 Ayran is made by combining water, yogurt, and a pinch of salt.

-Now as an American, I was not impressed the first time I drank it, though I have grown to appreciate and even enjoy it.
+When I was visiting Turkey for the first time, I tried it with my doner.
+While I was not impressed the first time I drank it, I have grown to truly love it.

-Arguably, I also haven’t eaten a ton of yogurt because of how much sugar there is in it in the States as well as the consistency kinda gags me.
+Arguably, I also haven’t eaten a ton of yogurt because of how much sugar there is in it in the States as well as the consistency kind of makes me gag.

 In Turkey, however, it is quite different.
 Of course, you can find yogurt with sugar added but it is the exception instead of the rule here.